Thursday, October 10, 2024

 The Oconto Harvest Festival was on Saturday.
 We walked into town and found the festival overflowing with attendees.
 Main Street was shut down and the roadside was filled with vendors who enticed patrons with a variety of food and crafts.
 In addition, there was a antique car show.
 Several people from the marina were at the festival.
 We gathered at the Garage Bar outdoor patio to chat in the shade of the tent.
 We found we had a lot in common.
 Many of the slip holders have been at Hi Seas for decades.
 One couple told us they were on their third boat and third marina owner over the 26 years they had docked at Hi Seas.

 We left Oconto on Sunday to bring a full load of boat gear home.
 Bret contacted us to schedule our haul out for Friday, September 4th.
 We arrived on Thursday night to prepare Mystic.
 The process was very different at Hi Seas compared to our past experiences.
 Their travel lift is powerful enough to life up to 60,000 pounds but it is short.
 Our backstay would connect with the frame of the lift so it had to be removed.
-Our deck stepped mast requires a forestay, backstay and two mid stays on each side to remain upright.
+Our deck stepped mast requires a forestay, backstay and mid stays on each side to remain upright.
 To make up for the lack of a backstay, we ran our main and jib halyards, one on each side of our boat, to our traveler to stabilize the mast while we were being hauled out.
 Mystic was lifted out stern first.
 It had always been bow first in the past.
 Things went smoothly.
 In fact it didn't feel different at all.

 Mystic with backstay in place